Ancient medicines you’d be better off without

 Stone Age cure for headaches – Trepanation

 Everyone gets headaches at some point and those unlucky enough can also be afflicted with migraines.
-The feeling of pressure in your head can be a very uncomfortable feeling and is presumably the reason that people during the Stone Age decided to come up with a treatment to do something about it.
+The feeling of pressure in your head can be very uncomfortable and is presumably the reason that people during the Stone Age decided to come up with a treatment to do something about it.
 A small hole would be drilled through the skull with a piece of flint until it made a hole that pierced the bone but didn’t go into the brain.
 You can only assume they thought the pressure inside the skull could be relieved if it had an outlet, but this method wasn’t a one off and numerous skulls from the Stone Age have been found with small holes drilled through them.

 Ancient Roman cure for sickness – Blood letting